 - Treatments for minor ailments, including medicines like paracetamol, ibuprofen, head lice lotion and indigestion tablets.

 - Treatments where there is little evidence that they have a real clinical benefit, including cough syrups, nasal congestion sprays, sore throat products and vitamin supplements.

 In some cases there will still be exceptions to this, such as the prescribing of these treatments for people with long term conditions, for babies and children, for breastfeeding mothers or when caring for people at the end of their life.

-Please note, our current prescribing policy is currently being modified and will be available shortly.
+Click here to view our Prescribing for Clinical Need Policy.pdf [pdf] 313KB.
 Some question and answers (PDF file 152KB) about this policy are also available.